 - Sunset Stampede at Sam's Town.
 Chronicles the Western pioneer experience with music, dancing water, and a laser light show.
 Shows at 2, 4, 6, 8, and 10pm daily, 5111 Boulder Highway. (more)

 On the strip

 These are listed from South to North for those doing a self-guided walking or public bus tour.

 - Welcome to Las Vegas sign.
 Take your picture at an iconic monument, a Vegas landmark since 1959.
 It's in the median on Las Vegas Blvd. (the Strip), 3/4 of a mile South of Mandalay Bay.
 In 2008 the county finally opened parking lot in the median, then in 2015 added a signalized crossing, so tourists no longer have to risk death by running across Las Vegas Blvd. to get under the sign.
 Here's the Wikipedia article on the welcome sign.
 5200 S. Las Vegas Blvd.
-Take the Deuce bus, or the SDX bus to Mandalay Bay and then walk 15 minutes South.
+Take the Deuce bus straight there.

 - Worst mass shooting site.
 It's macabre, but a lot of people want to see it: On Oct.
 1, 2017, a man busted out the window of his 32nd-floor room at the Mandalay Bay and shot people at a nearby outdoor concert, killing 58 of them, making it the worst mass shooting in U.S. history.
 You can't tell which room he was in from the ground, but you can still look at the building and contemplate the gravity of the event. (more)